SciSharp/LLamaSharp/README.md

 ## Contributing

 Any contribution is welcomed!
+Please read the [contributing guide](https://scisharp.github.io/LLamaSharp/0.4/ContributingGuide/).
 You can do one of the followings to help us make `LLamaSharp` better:

 - Append a model link that is available for a version.
 (This is very important!)
 - Star and share `LLamaSharp` to let others know it.